serenity-bdd/serenity-core/README.md

 ### Serenity with JBehave

+No new development is being done with the Serenity/JBehave integration.
+Latest versions _should_ continue to work but new Cucumber-specific features may not.

 | serenity-core | serenity-maven-plugin | serenity-jbehave  | JBehave             |
 |---------------|-----------------------|-------------------|---------------------|
 | 2.0.52        | 2.0.52                | 1.0.46            | 4.5                 |